LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 ---

-The agent workspace is tailored to the needs of messaging agents and was designed using feedback and requests from hundreds of messaging agents.
+The Agent Workspace is tailored to the needs of messaging agents and was designed using feedback and requests from hundreds of messaging agents.
 It is developed for an easy plug-and-play approach and requires little to no configuration.

 There are a few configurations that brands can elect to control for the agent experience as outlined below.